 Morley and District LCP is a very enthusiastic and motivated group of partners who are keen to work together across organisations to meet the health and social challenges faced by people in this part of Leeds.

 The group meet on Wednesdays 11.30-1 pm.
-Meetings have been fortnightly but the group are now considering moving to monthly meetings with additional meetings for specific workstreams.
+Meetings are monthly with additional meetings for specific workstreams.
 Meetings are virtual and hosted on Zoom.